 Is it normal for breast to hurt after pumping?

 It's common for breasts to feel tender or sore after pumping, especially if you are new to it or if you are pumping more frequently than usual.
+But if you feel persistent or severe pain is usually a sign that something isn’t quite right.

 How to relieve breast pain after pumping?